Toolkit

 Remember to follow the logo's brand guide to ensure the brand's integrity.
 Brand guides are available in multiple languages.

-Show your community that you're a welcomer by printing out welcome signs and taking pictures with your community! |
+Show your community that you're a welcomer by printing out welcome signs and taking pictures with your community!

 The Welcoming Week templates are designed to help you promote your event and activities, add Welcoming Week branding to your content, celebrate Welcoming Week through social media, reach new audiences, and much more.

 Use these templates in Canva to create and/or download unique graphics for your social media posts around Welcoming Week.
 A Canva account is required to edit the templates.
-Additionally, video scripts to be used with Instagram Reels and TikTok videos are available for you to use.
-Participants are also welcome to pair these scripts with their independently designed promotional videos.

 Event Planning Guide